Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 define/log DBI_PASS "database_password"

-You will need to change ODBCHOME to wherever you installed OOB.
-DBI_DSN defines the DBD driver to use and the data source to use (we’ve used a data source called "test" here).
-DBI_USER and DBI_PASS are the database username and password required to login to your data source (amend as appropriate).
+You'll need to change ODBCHOME to wherever you installed the ODBC-ODBC Bridge.
+DBI_DSN defines the DBD driver and the data source to use.
+(We've used a data source called test here.)
+DBI_USER and DBI_PASS are the database user name and password required to log in to your data source (amend as appropriate).

-Create an odbc.ini file in the current working directory ([]) which contains:
+Create an odbc.ini file in the current working directory ([]) that contains:

 [test]